 Pros and Cons of Drug Court System

-From the above discussion, it might appear that this judicial system is the perfect answer to the drug abuse problem, but there are many problems with this system as well.
+From the above discussion, it might appear that this judicial system is the perfect answer to the substance abuse problem, but there are many problems with this system as well.

-- Reduction in crime rate as many addicts get dragged into the crime world by their addiction, drug dealers or other addicts.
+- Reduction in crime rate as many addicts get dragged into the crime world by their addiction, dealers, or other addicts.
 Helping them at the beginning of their addiction stops them before such problems start.

-- Judicial supervision and fear of penalties and arrest due to substance abuse or recidivism ensures compliance to a great extent.
-According to an estimate people who complete their treatment remain sober and arrest free for longer periods of time.
+- Judicial supervision and fear of penalties and arrest due to substance abuse or recidivism ensure compliance to a great extent.
+According to an estimate, people who complete their treatment remain sober and arrest-free for longer periods of time.

-- Tax payers’ money can be saved when the money spent on dealing with drug problems is compared to the amount spent on crime control and criminals.
+- Taxpayers’ money can be saved when the money spent on dealing with substance abuse problems is compared to the amount spent on crime control and criminals.

 - Drug courts help rehabilitate people who suffered previously because of addiction and restore families who had been torn apart due to this curse.

-- There is no standardized strategy, planning and service differ from state to state even within the same country.
+- There is no standardized strategy, planning, and service that differs from state to state, even within the same country.
 People migrating from one place to another suffer because of this.

-- Consideration to personal habits is minimum if a person is hesitant in taking any test or suffers from anxiety or cannot attend the court due to some personal reason they might get sent to jail because of the doubt.
+- Consideration of personal habits is minimum; if a person is hesitant in taking any test or suffers from anxiety, or cannot attend court due to some personal reason, they might get sent to jail because of the doubt.